jackwimbish/adjutant/_docs/data-model.md

   // --- User Interaction & State ---
-  "is_read": false, // Set to true when the user reads it "is_hidden": false, // Set to true if user clicks "not interested" "is_favorite": false // For a potential "favorites" feature }
+  "is_read": false, // Set to true when the user reads it "is_hidden": false, // Set to true if user clicks "not interested" "is_favorite": false, // For a potential "favorites" feature "relevant": null // null = unrated, true = relevant, false = not relevant }
 ```